Health Care Flexible Spending Account (FSA)

-Made possible by Section 125 of the Internal Revenue Code and subject to IRS regulations, and offered at USC through WageWorks, health care FSAs can protect up to $2650 a year per employee from any federal, state, or Social Security tax.
+Made possible by Section 125 of the Internal Revenue Code and subject to IRS regulations, and offered at USC through HealthEquity, health care FSAs can protect up to $2,850 a year per employee from any federal and state taxes.

 - If you’re looking for information on dependent care FSAs, visit that webpage

-- You choose an amount – up to $2650 a year – for health care expenses you think you will incur (details on what expenses qualify below).
+- You choose an amount – up to $2,850 a year, minimum $100 – for health care expenses you think you will incur (details on what expenses qualify below).

 - The amount you select is then deducted from your paycheck in equal increments over the full 12-month calendar year (except for faculty who opt to receive their base pay over a shorter cycle).